v3ceban/nvchad-config/README.md

 ### Avante

-This is still work in progress, and [Avante](https://github.com/yetone/avante.nvim) can be disabled by commenting the corresponding lines in `plugins.lua`.
-As plugin matures it can potentially replace [CopilotChat](https://github.com/CopilotC-Nvim/CopilotChat.nvim) and, possibly, [Copilot](https://github.com/github/copilot.vim) itself.
+[Avante.nvim](https://github.com/yetone/avante.nvim) is used to edit code with llms.
+It supports different AI providers and models, tools (file creation, reading, web search, etc.) and has a clean chat interface.
 To use with anything other than Copilot, API keys need to be set in environment variables (e.g. `OPENAI_API_KEY="your key"`).

+- Default provider is `copilot` with `claude` model (needs to be enabled in github)
+- `<leader>am` to change provider/model
+- `<leader>ae` to edit visual selection
+- `<M-a>` to toggle chat window
+- `<M-f>` to add currently opened file to chat context

 ### Copilot